SnapGames/singleclassgame/README.md

 > **NOTE**
 > Must add some interactions between "player" and a map.

+### Sound Manager

+To make sounds, the game is enriched with a new SoundController and some entity to manage sounds: SoundClip.

+- `SoundControl` is the sound manager class, loading, playing and stopping sounds,
+- `SoundClip` is a piece of sound to be played and managed by the `SoundControl` manager.

 ### Game State Manager

 One of the most important system in the game, is not only the **Game Loop**, but also the system that can switch from one state of the game (the title screen) to another (the main play state) one without pain: `GameStateManager`.
 This particular class will manage multiple implementations of the interface named `GameState` to change smoothly the game behavior, corresponding to any game play you want to provide.
 An abstract class, the `AbstractGameState` will provide the basic and default behavior of each game state.